Rosalba Morales

 Rosalba Estela Morales Del Águila (born 14 November 1998) is a Colombian weightlifter.
 She won the silver medal in the women's 55 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.
 She won the gold medal in women's 55 kg event at the 2022 South American Games held in Asunción, Paraguay.

+In 2024, she won the bronze medal in the women's 64 kg event at the Pan American Weightlifting Championships held in Caracas, Venezuela.
+She won the silver medal in her event at the 2024 Bolivarian Games held in Ayacucho, Peru.